constantin50/TextExpander/README.md

 and there is no any virus.

-Please feel free to contact me if have problems or questions.
+Please feel free to contact me if you have problems or questions.